BuildForSDG/team-279-Backend/README.md

 - flake8: for linting and formatting

+## Backend App and API
+1. It has the following relational entities:

+    ``
+    Tender
+    ``
+2. It has endpoints to CREATE, UPDATE, and DELETE each entity in the application

+3. Only an authorized user can access the endpoints

 ## Why

 Talk about what problem this solves, what SDG(s) and SGD targets it addresses and why these are important

 ## Usage
 How would someone use what you have built, include URLs to the deployed app, service e.t.c when you have it setup

 ## Installation and Set Up

 You should have **Python 3.5+** and **git** installed.